rhitabratakarar/CustomLinuxSetup/README.md

 3. Open `~/.config/compton.conf` and add `opacity-rule=["85:class_g = 'xfce4-terminal'"]`.
 This rule is for adding opacity for xfce4-terminal.

 4. Open Terminal and select transparency value from the preferences.

+** Install and setup Rofi **

+1. For Ubuntu based Distributions, use `sudo apt install rofi` to install rofi.

+2. For others, check [this repo](https://github.com/davatorium/rofi) documentation.

+3. Find the line `dmenu_run` and comment it.
+Add another line, `bindsym $mod+d exec rofi -show run` and save the file.

+4. Hit `modifierkey + shift + c` to reload the config file.